Paying for Value in Health Care

 Oregon has a long history of health system transformation, including efforts to move away from traditional volume-based health care payments to payments based on value that support positive member health outcomes and cost savings.
 Movement toward value-based payment (VBP) is supported nationally, as it is broadly accepted that the status quo fee-for-service payment model promotes a fragmented health system unable to provide patient-centered, whole-person care.

 OHA recently completed a significant public engagement process to gather input from providers and key stakeholders on VBP, including statewide, multilingual public meetings and surveys, VBP-focused work groups with existing CCOs, and a survey of providers.
-The public engagement and stakeholder feedback gathered through this process, the Evaluation of Oregon’s 2012-2017 Medicaid Waiver, and the environmental scan of other states’ VBP policies informed OHA’s Value-based Payment Roadmap for Coordinated Care Organizations and the technical guidance companion report, Value-based Payment Roadmap: Categorization Guidance for Coordinated Care Organizations.
-These two reports detail CCO 2.0 VBP requirements and processes, which begin in 2020.
+The public engagement and stakeholder feedback gathered through this process, the Evaluation of Oregon’s 2012-2017 Medicaid Waiver, and the environmental scan of other states’ VBP policies informed OHA’s Value-based Payment Roadmap for Coordinated Care Organizations.
+They also informed the technical guidance companion report, OHA VBP Technical Guide for Coordinated Care Organizations (available by October 2019), previously referred to as Value-based Payment Roadmap: Categorization Guidance for Coordinated Care Organizations.
+These reports detail CCO 2.0 VBP requirements and processes, which begin in 2020.